render-examples/discourse/README.md

 ## Deployment
 ### Prerequisites

 Discourse does *not* work without an email server.
-Properly sending mail can be tricky, so we've omitted a mail server from the deploy and strongly recommend using a third-party email provider.
+Properly sending mail can be tricky, so we've omitted a mail server from the deploy config and strongly recommend using a third-party email provider.

 See the official [Discourse recommended email providers](https://github.com/discourse/discourse/blob/master/docs/INSTALL-email.md).